 So by now you must be wondering why on earth would I bother with all this for a mushroom?
 Here’s why:

-This is one of the best plates of mushrooms I have ever eaten.
+This is one of the better plates of mushrooms I have eaten.
 All I did was sear the coccora a little in a hot pan until they released their water, then added several tablespoons of butter and some Italian sea salt.
 I cooked them over medium-high heat until they got a little caramelized on the edges.

 If you’re thinking they look like calamari rings, you’re right.
 Coccora have a delicate shellfish/calamari flavor that gets horrific when the mushroom ages — an old one stinks like rotten shrimp.
 But young and fresh they are firm, meaty, light in the sense that chicken feels “lighter” than beef, and have an amazing presence on the plate.